sathish316/anyscp/README.markdown

-## AnySCP
+## anyScp

-AnySCP is a simplified Managed File Transfer app that executes and tracks File transfers between any two remote machines using plain SCP.
+anyScp is a simplified file transfer app that transfers files between any two remote machines using scp and a simple REST API.
-It is a replacement for multiplatform $$$ file transform products with the following features:
+It is a replacement for $$$ Multiplatform Managed file transfer products

+### Features

 1. Multiplatform: FROM/TO Windows/Linux/Unix/AS400/AIX machines
 1. RESTful API to create synchronized/async file transfer jobs
 1. Post/Pre transfer hooks to execute custom jobs in remote machines
-1. Logging all file transfers
+1. Logging all file transfers and failures
 1. Manage remote host/user/passwords in one place

-### SETUP
+### anySCP Setup

 1. Migrate and add hosts